Intelligence Bureau (Pakistan): Operations

 The IB is considered to be a main tool of the government to pacify opposition elements and is sometimes viewed as a government toppling machine.
-One case under discussion in the Supreme Court of Pakistan is for the alleged involvement of the agency in destabilising the Punjab Government in 2008.
+One case under discussion in the Supreme Court of Pakistan is for the alleged involvement of the agency in destabilizing the Punjab Government in 2008.

+In 2019 after Indian airstrikes in Pakistan's Balakot, IB managed to bust whole ring of local informers that mapped and provided crucial operations to Indian RAW which helped IAF in locating its targets.

+In January 2021, the IB caught a former militant, Salimullah, filming a strategic military installation in Kashmir for RAW.

+IB successfully foiled ISIS-K plan to assassinate President Arif Alvi during president's Sibi visit in 2022.

+RAW's nefarious plan to infiltrate spies into prominent military installations of Pakistan was countered by IB in 2022.
+The IB unmasked 25 Indian agents and successfully thwarted India's attempt to infiltrate Pakistan security apparatus.

+In yet another highly secretive and successful operation, a retired-Rangers commando, Muhammad Ali who was working as a hitman for RAW by running an assassination cell within Pakistan that aimed to eliminate prominent Kashmiri militants was nabbed along with his accomplices in 2023.
+His entire cell was dismantled by IB.
+Later, it was revealed that Muhammad Ali was tasked by Indian agencies to eliminate Hafiz Saeed and other Kashmiri militant leaders residing inside Pakistan after RAW's failed assassination bid to eliminate Hafiz in 2021.

 Constitutionality and powers

 The IB agents have no formal arrest powers, and its suspects are often apprehended and interrogated by the FIA agents at the request of the IB officials.

 The IB also passes on intelligence gained through infiltration between other Pakistan's intelligence community, police, and other Law enforcement units.
 The Bureau also grants the necessary security clearances to Pakistani diplomats and judges before they take the oath.
 Powers granted by the government, the IB also intercepts and opens regular mails and letters on a daily basis.